- Dr. Menick's other books were published by a major medical publisher. Why wasn't this one?

 True mastery comes from being able to evaluate a problem, consider the options, and apply them as needed based on a given situation.
-Showing specific cases and techniques would place undue weight on them whereas the book teaches everything one needs to know about nasal reconstruction in generous and necessary detail.
+Demonstrating a select few cases and techniques would place undue weight on them whereas the book teaches everything one needs to know about nasal reconstruction in generous and necessary detail.

 Yes, Dr. Menick is a frequently invited speaker and has lectured at medical society meetings, symposiums, and plastic surgery training programs in more than 30 countries.

 For details on upcoming appearances, please view his lecture schedule.

 Yes.
 The book has been shipped to 21 countries and counting.
 We sincerely appreciate the enormous amount of interest we've received from surgeons across the globe.

 Please send a message regarding your request to email@example.com.